kundajelab/deeplift/README.md

 **please be aware that figuring out optimal references is still an unsolved problem and we are actively working on a principled solution. suggestions on good heuristics for different applications are welcome**

-Please join the [google group](https://groups.google.com/forum/#!forum/deeplift) to stay abreast of updates and feature announcements.
+Please feel free to follow this repository to stay abreast of updates

 ## Table of contents